 - Fraud prevention agencies

 - The personal data we have collected from you will be shared with fraud prevention agencies who will use it to prevent fraud and money-laundering and to verify your identity.
 If fraud is detected, you could be refused certain services, finance or employment.

 - Fraud prevention agencies like Cifas, may also enable law enforcement agencies to access and use your personal data to detect, investigate and prevent crime.

 - Where we share personal data about you with Cifas, it will process that personal data in accordance with its Fair Processing Notice, a copy of which can be found at: https://www.cifas.org.uk/fpn.

 - Whenever fraud prevention agencies transfer your personal data outside of the European Economic Area, they impose contractual obligations on the recipients of that data to protect your personal data to the standard required in the European Economic Area.
 They may also require the recipient to subscribe to ‘international frameworks’ intended to enable secure data sharing.

 - If you apply for a new product or service from us, we may perform credit and identity checks on you and certain individuals connected to you or your business with one or more credit reference agencies (“CRAs”) or data aggregators.
 We may also make periodic searches at CRAs to manage your account with us and to detect and prevent fraud.

-- To do this, we will supply your personal information to CRAs and they will give us information about you.
-This may include information from your credit application and about your financial situation and financial history.
+- To do this, we will supply your personal data to CRAs and they will give us personal data about you.
+This may include personal data from your credit application and about your financial situation and financial history.
 CRAs will supply to us both public (including the electoral register) and shared credit, financial situation and financial history information and fraud prevention information.

-- We'll use this information to comply with our legal duties or our requirements to:
+- We'll use this personal data to comply with our legal duties or our requirements to:

-- verify the accuracy of the information you have provided to us;
+- verify the accuracy of the personal data you have provided to us;

 - help detect and prevent fraud and money laundering;